For best experience please turn on javascript and use a modern browser!

 González‐Ayala, Sofía N., and Alejandro Camargo.
 "Voices of Water and Violence: Exhibition Making and the Blue Humanities for Transitional Justice."
 Curator: The Museum Journal 64.1 (2021): 183-204.

-Session 3: Environmental Humanities
+Session 3: Digital Humanities

 Organizers: Alex Zakkas, Jie Shen, Ilker Bahar